Sinister, creepy, and suspenseful sounds!

 Sufficient documentation/instructions on how to best use this library sadly aren’t integrated with the patches.
 I couldn’t find a respective tutorial video on their website either.
-There is a documentation file, within the library folder, but this doesn’t provide sufficient explanation to the functionalities either.
+There is a documentation file, within the library folder, but this doesn’t provide a sufficient explanation of the functionalities either.
 This might be the only negative aspect of this library, and for any well-versed producer, wouldn’t provide a big hindrance.
 But I can see newcomers struggling with this, and hope this will be fixed in the future.

 Included patch categories: